About STOL Creek

 After earning my A&P certificate I attended Calvary Bible College for a year to take Bible classes and learn about missions.
 It was there that I met my wife Hannah.
 We were engaged and married two years later.
 We started off married life in Whitewater, Kansas.
 I got a Job at Midwest Corporate Aviation in Wichita and gained a lot of experience on Cessna, Beechcraft and other typical GA aircraft.
 While in Whitewater we found out we were expecting a baby and fell in love with our first daughter Lila.
 Aircraft work in Wichita began to get tight from the 2008 recession and an opportunity arose to move to Wyoming and work for Backcountry Supercubs in Douglas, Wyoming.
 Before we moved I found it would be useful to get my inspection authorization certificate.
 I promptly took a quick trip to Oklahoma, passed the test and was certified.
 We then packed our things and moved out west.
 We loved Douglas, Wyoming and I really enjoyed learning to build Supercubs.
 I acquired a lot of building skills and knowledge about experimental aircraft as we built almost everything on the airplane at the factory.
 This included welded parts such as the fuselage, all the sheet metal, fabric and painting, as well as a lot of fiberglass parts (cowling, wing tips, and spinner).

 This grew my love for bush planes and experimental aircraft.
 The flying out west is beautiful, if you ever get the chance to go that way I highly recommend it.
 As time marched on we had our second child; our son Titan.
 We also felt the call to adoption and a longing to be closer to family.
 We moved back to Kansas in 2013 and 3 weeks later adopted our little girl Emree.
 She is such a joy in our lives.
 Back in Kansas I took a job managing an automotive service and tire shop in the Whitewater area.
 In 2015 we had our fourth child Saige.
 With my love for all things flying, airplanes and mechanics, we decided to pursue my dream of not only working in aviation but working from home with my family.
 It is very important to me to train up my children to honor Christ.
-With the combination of me being around to spend time my kids during the day and my wife Hannah who was an education major in college, homeschooling them, It makes for a very good environment for raising kids.
+With the combination of me working from home so my children can work beside me and my wife Hannah homeschooling them, It makes for a very good environment for raising kids.
+This environment the Lord has provided us with has also opened a door for us to minister to foster children.
+We have had multiple children come through our home and continue to foster young children to give them a safe, stable, fun loving environment.

 We acquired 10 acres of land in the country near Whitewater Kansas.
 With a lot of hard work, (doing most of it ourselves) planning, craigslisting and long nights of framing, blowing insulation, hanging sheet rock, painting, and installing cabinets we built our Hanger/Shop/House.
 My wife and I designed an 85x80 metal building and finished out a part of the inside to be a two story 3 bedroom 2 1/2 bath house.
 The whole backside of the building is my insulated hanger/shop.
 We also smoothed out part of our 10 acres for a 1600ft grass runway that is looking really nice after being planted to buffalo grass.
 In 2017 we attended the EAA Oshkosh airshow.
 We all thoroughly enjoyed camping out and exploring Oshkosh.
 It was there that I discovered the need for Rotax repair as well as experimental and ultra-light maintenance in the Wichita area.